 The Union Street Festival is one of the largest outdoor San Francisco neighborhood fairs every summer.
 The 2019 fair is on Saturday, June 1 and Sunday, June 2 in SF's Marina District.

 From 10am to 6pm both days, you can listen to live music, sample goodies from local restaurants, and try new craft beers and wines.
 You can also view and buy art, photography, and other unique items from the more than 100 boutique vendors.

-You can also sample craft beer and wine in three dedicated pavilions throughout the Union Street Festival.
-Although it is free to enter, there is an additional cost to taste the beer and wines in these pavilions.
+You can also sample craft beer and wine at the beverage booths throughout the Union Street Festival.
+Although it is free to enter, there is an additional cost for the food, wine and craft beer.

 All activities are on Union Street between Gough and Fillmore Streets.